devprashad/friend_list_rails/README.md

 ### Adding a New Friend

 - Sign up or log in to your account.
-- Click on "New main" to add a new friend.
+- Click on "New Friend" to add a new friend.
 - Fill in the details and submit the form.

 ### Viewing a Friend